-So, what is a better approach to dealing with these cloud infrastructure issues that provide the avenues for our trusted pentesters to gain access to your cloud environment?
+So, what is a better approach to dealing with these cloud infrastructure security issues that provide the avenues for our trusted penetration testers to gain access to your cloud environment?
 It’s to implement a security operations platform that both responds to attacks and enforces a set of policy guardrails around your infrastructure.

-Let’s start with the Guardrails concept, as you may already be familiar with that terms – since it’s taken on a life of its own in security marketing circles.
+Let’s start with the guardrails concept, as you may already be familiar with that term – since it’s taken on a life of its own in security marketing circles.
 We’re referring to the ability to assess against a set of security best practices continually (for instance, the CIS Benchmarks) and automatically remediate if a change is made that violates the policies.
-The Guardrails moniker is apropos, as you don’t want anyone to drive your cloud application off the proverbial road, and the guardrails keep you there without slowing anyone down.
+The guardrails moniker is apropos, as you don’t want anyone to drive your cloud application off the proverbial road, and the automated security guardrails keep you there without slowing anyone down.

 I’d be lying if I told you that cloud security (or any security discipline, for that matter) is easy.
 There is nothing easy about it.
 But staying on the cloud security hamster wheel of pain of making tactical fixes over and over again is an even harder path.
 Building internal cloud security operations capabilities is certainly an option, as we have many friends who carry around their own “suitcase full of scripts and Lambdas” to automate remediation.

-And then you’ll have the confidence that you’ll have addressed the issues once and for all, or at least until the next time NetSPI goes after your application because they’ll find different stuff.
+And then you’ll have the confidence that you’ll have addressed the issues once and for all, or at least until the next time NetSPI penetration testers go after your application because they’ll find different stuff.
 That’s what they do…